kavingray/wp-ui/readme.txt

 == Upgrade Notice ==

+= 0.5.2 =
+A lot of Accordion effects/options added.
+You can now use special characters in Tab titles.
+Please update and re save the options.

 = 0.5.1 =
 **Fixed** the problem, where unable to attach images to a post with the plugin enabled.
 Important fix.